steven2k2/databanken/README.md

 ### Run the Development Server

-For previewing your EJS templates during development:
+For previewing your Handlebars templates during development:

 ```bash
 npm run dev